 For each award, five nominees and one winner is selected by the jury.

-At the end of year, the bests of each season are selected for live screening.
-Next yearly organization will take place on 7-9 September, 2017 in Lausanne.
+At the end of year, the best films of each season are selected for our live screening.
+The second year's screening will take place from 14 to 16 September 2017 at cinema Bellevaux in Lausanne, Switzerland.

 Awards & Prizes